simplex-chat/simplex-chat/PRIVACY.md

 #### Connection links privacy

-When you create a connection with another user, the app generate a "link" that can be shared with the user to establish the connection via any connection.
+When you create a connection with another user, the app generates a "link"/QR code that can be shared with the user to establish the connection via any channel (email, any other messenger, or a video call).
 This link is safe to share via insecure channels, as long as you can identify the recipient and also trust that this channel did not replace this link (to mitigate the latter risk you can validate the security code via the app).

 While the connection "links" contain SimpleX Chat Ltd domain name `simplex.chat`, this site is never accessed by the app, and is only used for these purposes:
 - to direct the new users to the app download instructions,
 - to show connection QR code that can be scanned via the app,
-- and to "namespace" these links,
+- to "namespace" these links,
 - to open links directly in the app when it is clicked outside of the app.

 You can always safely replace the initial part of the link `https://simplex.chat/` either with `simplex:/` (which is a URI scheme provisionally registered with IANA) or with any other domain name where you can self-host the app download instructions and show the connection QR code (but in case it is your domain, it will not open in the app).
 Also, while the page renders QR code, all the information needed to render it is only available to the browser, as the part of the "link" after `#` symbol is not sent to the website server.